LATEST COVID-19 TESTING NEWS:

 COVID-19 Testing through Mercy Urgent Care

-To help increase testing in our community and help our business partners with decision making regarding employees, we have the following tests available (Self-pay costs for consultation plus one test is $249; for consultation plus two tests is $299.
+To help increase testing in our community and help our business partners with decision making regarding employees, we have the following tests available (Self-pay costs for consultation plus one PCR test is $199; for consultation plus two tests is $249.
 Pricing information).

 - LabCorp Molecular PCR send out test, nasal swab (results in 1-3 days) PCR send out test fact sheet